 - Safety / Security — 109

 Top 4 DIY Accidents to Avoid This Summer

 by Craig Daniel on Jun 25, 2014

 The warm weather is already upon us and something that we all have probably noticed is a barrage of householders hitting their garden and starting on those summer chores.
-It seems as though the sun is an immediate signal to whip out the tools and get to work on the garden and surrounding areas, although unfortunately this also means that the number of DIY accidents start to rise.
+It seems as though the sun is an immediate signal to whip out the tools and get to work on the garden and surrounding areas, although unfortunately this also means that the number of DIY accidents starts to rise.

 It would be fair to say that the typical homeowner has little experience in performing certain maintenance tasks, and this certainly correlates with the high number of accidents that occur out and around the house.
-Bearing this in mind, we're now going to take a look at some of the key areas which prompt accidents - to hopefully minimise the chances of you ending up in A&E this summer.
+Bearing this in mind, we're now going to take a look at some of the key areas which prompt accidents - to hopefully minimize the chances of you ending up in A&E this summer.

 Accident #1 - The Ladder

 It doesn't matter whether it's winter or summer, the ladder will and always will be the pinnacle of all DIY accidents.
 There is considerable documentation on how to correctly climb a ladder and if you can stick to the "three points of contact" rule, you will increase the chances of safety by no end.
-Additionally, this is a situation where a worker can blame his tools and if you are working with a dodgy ladder, it's time to invest in a heavy duty device from a site such as this one.
+Additionally, this is a situation where a worker can blame his tools and if you are working with a dodgy ladder, it's time to invest in a heavy-duty device from a site such as this one.

 Accident #2 - The Lawnmower